Best Classical Guitar Method Books

 Best Classical Guitar Methods

 Why we like our method books.
-The first book is a free pdf and combines the best elements of many other books.
+The first book is a free pdf with videos for each page and combines the best elements of many other books.
 Our books draw on the rich pedagogical tradition of classical guitar but the inclusion of some fingerstyle and chord accompaniment creates well-rounded students who have a wider knowledge of the guitar world.
 Also, many classical guitar methods move too quickly and result in the student forming bad habits even if they can play the material.
 Our books have tons of easy pieces so students can truly master every page in a progressive manner.
 The main reason students like our methods are the free Youtube videos for all the pieces and exercises which is a far better medium for explaining classical guitar technique and musical concepts compared to text.
 Plus YouTube is easier to use compared to some of the awful sign-in platforms companies use.

 Pros of our method books:

-• Free YouTube video lessons for all the material with no annoying sign-in, this is better than reading text, the videos are a real discussion with demonstrations
+• Free YouTube video lessons for all the material with no annoying sign-in, this is better than reading text, the videos are a real discussion with demonstrations.

 • Affordable and available as PDF or Hardcopy